-Amazon Prime, the ecommerce giant's $99 annual subscription service which will cost $119 starting May 11 for new customers and June 16 for existing members, launched more than 12 years ago in the U.S. As of today, there are more than 100 million American Prime members.
+Amazon Prime, the ecommerce giant's annual subscription service which will cost $119 starting May 11 for new customers and June 16 for existing members, launched more than 12 years ago in the U.S. As of today, there are more than 100 million American Prime members.

 Of course, it's not only the free two-day shipping that comes along with a Prime membership that keeps customers hooked.
 For that $119 a year or $12.99 a month, people can enjoy TV shows and movies through Amazon Prime Video as well as free books, magazines and audiobooks through Kindle and Audible.

 Here are 16 incredible Amazon Prime facts and stats.

 It launched in 2005.While Amazon Prime is hitting its peak in popularity now, expanding to countries around the world and with tens of millions of members just in the U.S., the program actually launched 12 years ago.
 In fact, Amazon Prime officially went live in February 2005 as an "all-you-can-eat express shipping" program.

 There are more than 80 million Prime members just in the U.S.Over the past two years, Amazon Prime membership has nearly doubled.
 As of April of 2017, there was a reported 80 million Prime members just in the U.S., which is a whopping 64 percent of American households.
 In March 2015, there were a little more than 40 million Prime members.

 Most Prime members pay for the year up front.

 While there's the option to pay a monthly subscription for Prime, which is $10.99 per month, most members choose to pay annually.
 Only 26 percent choose to pay on a month-to-month basis.